Monday, May 04, 2015

 And where else in town can you get deviled eggs?

-The Monarch is open weekdays, from 8-5pm and on Saturdays during the market.
+The Monarch is open weekdays, from 11am-3pm and on Saturdays during the market.
 The menu is flexible, but there is almost guaranteed to be a fresh salad, panini, or quiche ready for you.
 “We’re off to a great start.
 It’s wonderful to see not only people from Spartanburg come out and support us, but a lot of folks from out of town, too,” said Liberty Canzater, director of the Butterfly Foundation of Spartanburg, a community development organization that operates the café.
-You can learn more about this wonderful initiative at www.butterflysc.org.

 But what if I want to have my own booth at the market, you ask?
 I asked that same question, as someone who dabbles in the art of growing sprouts and wheat grass.
-Usually a booth is around $30 for a Saturday.
-You can go to www.hubcityfm.org for more information.
+Usually a booth is around $25-$35 for a Saturday; you can continue reading here for more information.

 I never dreamed when I was a kid that my adult self would be steaming fresh kale and kohlrabi, and chopping up bok choy and leeks for a salad, all with local food that I got at the Farmers’ Market.
 It’s no longer double yucky!
 It’s fantastic!
 And it never hurts to throw a little Voodoo chutney on the side.

-And if you’re up for a whole farmers’ market tour of Spartanburg County, well, you’re in luck—there two others.
-The Cowpens market, located on the South Main Street inside a very cool former hardware supply house, is open February through December, 10-3 p.m. and has local artisans in addition to sellers of fruits and veggies.
-The Landrum farmers market is open at 111 North Trade Street May through October, 7-11am.
-This is where you hook up with C-Saw Hill, producers of local grass-fed beef and pasture-raised pork and chicken.
+And if you’re up for a whole farmers’ market tour of Spartanburg County, well, you’re in luck—there are a few others.
+The Woodruff Farmers & Arts and Crafts Market, located along the sidewalk on the Main Street, is open Friday afternoons June through November, 2-6pm and has local artisans in addition to sellers of fruits and veggies.
+The Landrum Farmers Market is open at 111 North Trade Street May through October, 7-11am.
+This is where you hook up with producers like C-Saw Hill for local grass-fed beef and pasture-raised pork and chicken.

-So make a day of it and visit all three!
+So make a weekend of it and visit all three!

 Susan A. Sistare, Produced in cooperation with the HubCity Writers Project.